isaac-mason/navcat/README.md

     console.log(randomPointAroundCircle.success); // true if a random point was found console.log(randomPointAroundCircle.position); // [x, y, z]
-    console.log(randomPointAroundCircle.randomRef); // the poly node ref that the random point is on }
+    console.log(randomPointAroundCircle.nodeRef); // the poly node ref that the random point is on }
 ```